 Talent attaching transfer tubing to the outlet port of the flow array.

-Finally, secure the free ends of both transfer tubes in a chemical and biohazard-appropriate waste container, such as a labeled empty 50-milliliter conical centrifuge tube [1].
+Finally, secure the free ends of both transfer tubes, now designated as waste lines, into a chemical and biohazard-appropriate waste container, such as a labeled empty 50-milliliter conical tube [1].

 Talent securing the free ends of the transfer tubes.

 Turn the stopcock to block off the flow array inlet port [1] and flush the waste line with DPBS [2].
-Then, turn the stopcock to block off the waste line [3] and slowly wash cells with 2-milliliter of DPBS.
-Repeat the flushing step using the new solution every time [4].
+Then, turn the stopcock to block off the waste line [3] and slowly wash cells with 2-milliliters of DPBS.
+Repeat the flushing step with the new solution every time a new solution is introduced to the channel to avoid introducing air bubbles into the system [4].

 Talent turning the stopcock to block off the flow array inlet port.